-4.12 Separate water meters are installed in areas with a high degree of water consumption.
+4.13 Separate water meters are installed in areas with a high degree of water consumption.
 (G)

-To better trace water consumption from the different parts of the establishment, additional/separate water meters are installed, especially in areas with a high-water consumption (e.g. kitchens, swimming pool, etc.).
-If the establishment is large with many rooms, separate water meters for different parts of the establishment could be installed.
+To better trace water consumption from the different parts of the establishment, additional/separate water meters are installed, especially in areas with a high-water consumption (e.g. kitchens, swimming pool and spa areas, externally managed businesses, etc.).
+If the establishment is large with many guest/meeting rooms, separate water meters for different parts of the establishment could be installed.
 Some establishments have chosen to have separate water meters for each room.